 This park is huge and if you don’t get there early you will be flagged down by tons of locals trying to get you into their own version of the Bali Swing.
 We suggest you saving your time and just going to the main one.
 Located around 2 miles from the turn you will see the sign on your left for Wanagiri Hidden Hills Bali.

 As the years go on and these attractions become more and more Instagram famous the north will start to become more crowded but one thing will never change, people hate waking up early.
-Make sure you see this place at sunrise it’s just pure magic and something I would suggest to everyone.
+Make sure you see this place at sunrise it’s just pure magic and something I would suggest everyone add to their Bali itinerary.
 You can check out the video below to see the whole trip.
 I promise it’s worth it.

 The Best Northern Bali Waterfalls